-How to Start a Motivational Speech:5 Strategies for Capturing Audience
+How to Start a Motivational Speech: 5 Strategies for Capturing the Audience

 1 – Ask a Question to Make the Audience Feel Like Part of a Conversation

 A dry, one-way lecture is the fastest way to lose your audience.
-Starting your motivational speech with a question is a simple way to make your audience feel like it is a two-way conversation.
+Great motivational speaking makes the audience feel like a part of a conversation.
+Starting with a question is a great way to start that tone.
 Your question should act as a lead-in to the core topic of your speech.

 If your speech is on how to stay motivated when their business is struggling, then your question could be something like “By a show of hands, how many of you have ever felt like you just wanted a give up and close the business down?”